AjayVV/windows-driver-docs/windows-driver-docs-pr/debugger/-object.md

 The *Flags* parameter is optional.
 The default value is 0x9.

 <span id="_______Path______"></span><span id="_______path______"></span><span id="_______PATH______"></span> *Path*
-If the first argument begins with a backslash (\), **!object** interprets it as an object path name.
+If the first argument begins with a backslash (`\`), **!object** interprets it as an object path name.
 When this option is used, the display will be arranged according to the directory structure used by the Object Manager.

 <span id="_______Name______"></span><span id="_______name______"></span><span id="_______NAME______"></span> *Name*
 If the first argument is zero, the second argument is interpreted as the name of a class of system objects for which to display all instances.

 <span id="_______-p"></span><span id="_______-P"></span> **-p**
-Display private object name spaces.
+Display private object namespaces.

 <span id="-h-_"></span><span id="-H-_"></span>{**-h**|**-?**}
 Display help for this command.